 Born on April 20, 1990 in Southern Nigeria, Lysious’ journey to the United States began with his dad moving to Washington, DC when Lysious was nine years old.
 This paved the way for Lysious, his mom and baby brother to relocate to DC, years later.

-Lysious recounts his childhood as primarily influenced by both Nigerian and American cultures.
+Lysious recounts his childhood as influenced by both Nigerian and American cultures.
 Hence, both cultures are heavily reflected in his works.

 He was co-host and producer of Good Morning Gospel on WHBC 96.3 HD3, Howard University’s Black Communicator, until his graduation in May of 2015.

-Lysious currently resides in Hyattsville, Maryland.
+Lysious currently resides in Hyattsville, a neighborhood in the Prince George’s County of Maryland.